aviramha/contextfilter/README.md

 # Latest changes

-## 0.3.0 (2020-8-13)
+## 0.3.0 (2020-8-14)
-- You can now use multiple `ContextFilter`s in same runtime.
-All functions moved to be under the `ContextFilter`'s instance.
-- `reset` returns nothing now
+- Renamed `ContextFilter` to `ContextVarFilter` - Revamped the API - It now accepts ContextVars created by caller.
+Suggestion for design by @bentheiii
+- Added `ConstContextFilter` which adds constant attributes to the log record.
+- Fixed #5